Shirley Verrett: International career

 In 1957, Verrett made her operatic debut in Britten's The Rape of Lucretia under her then-married name of Shirley Carter.
 She later used the name Shirley Verrett-Carter, and ultimately just Shirley Verrett.
 In 1958, she made her New York City Opera debut as Irina in Kurt Weill's Lost in the Stars.
-In 1959, she made her European debut in Cologne, Germany in Nicolas Nabokov's Rasputins Tod.
-In 1962, she received critical acclaim for her Carmen in Spoleto, and repeated the role at the Bolshoi Theatre in 1963, and at the NY City Opera in 1964 (opposite Richard Cassilly and Norman Treigle).
-Verrett first appeared at the Royal Opera House, Covent Garden in 1966 as Ulrica in Un ballo in maschera.
+In 1959, she made her European debut at the Cologne Opera in Nicolas Nabokov's Rasputins Tod.
+In 1962, she received critical acclaim for portraying Bizet's Carmen at the Festival dei Due Mondi in Spoleto; she repeated the role at the Bolshoi Theatre in 1963, and at the New York City Opera in 1964 (opposite Richard Cassilly and Norman Treigle).
+Verrett first appeared at the Royal Opera House, Covent Garden in 1966 as Ulrica in Verdi's Un ballo in maschera.

-She appeared in the first concert ever televised from Lincoln Center in 1962, and also appeared that year in the first of the Leonard Bernstein Young People's Concerts ever televised from that venue, in what is now Avery Fisher Hall.
+Verrett appeared in the first concert ever televised from Lincoln Center in 1962, and also appeared that year in the first of the Leonard Bernstein Young People's Concerts televised from that venue, in what is now David Geffen Hall.

-She made her debut at the Metropolitan Opera in 1968, with Carmen, and at La Scala in 1969 in Samson and Dalila.
-Verrett's mezzo roles included Cassandra and Didon (Berlioz's Les Troyens)-including the Met premiere, when she sang both roles in the same performance, Verdi's Ulrica, Amneris, Eboli, Azucena, Saint-Saëns' Dalila, Donizetti's Elisabetta I (written as a soprano role) in Maria Stuarda, Leonora in La favorita, Christoph Willibald Gluck's Orpheus, and Rossini's Neocles (L'assedio di Corinto) and Sinaide in Moïse.
-Many of these roles were recorded, either professionally or privately.
+In 1968, Verrett made her debut at the Metropolitan Opera as Carmen, and at La Scala in 1969 in Saint-Saëns' Samson and Dalila.
+Verrett's mezzo roles included Cassandra and Didon in Berlioz' Les Troyens, including its Met premiere, when she sang both roles in the same performance, Verdi's Ulrica in Un ballo in maschera, Amneris in Aida, Eboli in Don Carlo and Azucena in Il trovatore, Donizetti's Elisabetta I (written as a soprano role) in Maria Stuarda and Leonora in La favorita, Orfeo in Gluck's Orfeo ed Euridice, and Rossini’s Neocles in L'assedio di Corinto and Sinaide in Moïse.
+Most of these roles were recorded, either professionally or privately.